pfdubois/BridgeBidding/source/Preliminaries.rst

 Preliminaries
 =============

+Click :ref:`Copyright <Copyright>` to go to a chapter at the end of the book on how to read this book as web pages, a PDF, or an e-book.
+The book is free and redistributable to anyone, as described in its open-source license.

 How I Came To Write This Book
 -----------------------------

-Upon retirement in 2005, I began playing bridge online.
+As I retired in 2005, I began playing bridge online.
 The players were no longer using the Goren system of bidding that I had read about as a child.
 Although I had played a small amount of party bridge as an adult I had avoided bridge after seeing the cream of my class of mathematicians at U.C.
-Berkeley flunk out when they played bridge at the Student Union all day.
+Berkeley flunk out when they played bridge at the Student Union all day and night.
 So then, about to retire, I found myself with only a bare-bones document on OKBridge to explain this mysterious "Standard American Yellow Card" (SAYC) and the more advanced extension of it, "Two Over One Game Force", not to mention the seemingly endless collection of conventions, bids that did not mean what they appeared to mean.

 I set out to remedy the situation for myself.
 I soon realized others were in the same boat, especially people in other countries for whom bridge books were